Victoria Kimani

-Victoria Kimani (born 28 July 1985) is a Kenyan singer, songwriter, and entertainer previously signed to Nigerian record label Chocolate City.
+Victoria Kimani (born 28 July 1985) is a Kenyan singer, songwriter, and entertainer formerly signed to Nigerian record label Chocolate City.
 Her debut album was released in 2016.

 She has appeared in the film 7 Inch Curve.

 Life and career

 Kimani attributes that she began her career doing back-ups for Mercy Myra.
-By it involving considerable travel, she later opted to drop out of school to fully pursue a career in music.
+Due to it involving considerable travel, she later opted to drop out of school to fully pursue her music career.

+Prior to the release of Russian rapper Timati's 2012 album Swagg, he and Kimani recorded a song entitled "Love to Love" (№9 in track listing).

 In late 2012, she was the first female artist signed by the Chocolate City music label, releasing her first single under the label, "Mtoto", in March 2013.
 The video was shot in Los Angeles.

 Between 2014 and 2016, Kimani released the single "Show", produced by singer and producer Tekno Miles and other singles such as; "Vex"; "Two of Dem"; "Loving You"; and "Booty Bounce", featuring Tanzanian artists Diamond Platnumz and Ommy Dimpoz; in 2016, Kimani released her new single "All the Way", featuring Khuli Chana.